ggruen/jira_scripts/README.md

 MYINSTANCE with the name of your JIRA instance) and look at the "Username" field in the "JIRA profile" section.
 Your username is *not* the email address that you use to log in.
 This tends to confuse people using API-based programs.

+Note that you can use self-hosted JIRA instances too, e.g. `jira.mycompany.com`.

 Optional: Install in ~/bin and ~/man
 ------------------------------------